aseprite/docs/preferences.md

   mouse touches the edges of the sprite editor, it will scrolls automatically.
-* **Auto-fit on screen when a sprite is opened**: When it's checked, after you create a new sprite or open an existent one, the editor will show the whole image fitting it in the available space of the canvas.
+* **Auto-fit on screen when a sprite is opened**: When it's checked, after you create a new sprite or open an existing one, the editor will show the whole image fitting it in the available space of the canvas.
 When this option is unchecked (the default option), the initial zoom level will be 100% by default.